Increasing My Running Pace - Want to Do a Faster 5k

 That's all really good stuff.

-I also like that you are doing some faster stuff and incorporating hills in your MWF runs.
+I also like that you are doing some faster stuff and incorporating hills in your Mon / Wed / Fri runs.

 To now improve further, I would recommend going a bit further than the 3.25 mi, at first on only one of the runs.

 Your training has got you pretty much set on this 13 minute pace for 3.25 miles.
-In races you try to go faster than that, with the result you have to do a little bit of walking.
+In races you try to go faster than that.
+And most races it sounds like you need to do a little bit of walking.

-Now, imagine that you can run 5-6 miles.
-How much easier would it be to cover that 3.25 miles?
+Now, imagine that in your training you can run 5-6 miles.
+Then how much easier would it be to cover that 3.25 miles?
 A lot, I can tell you.
+I bet you you'd be able to run a 5k without stopping!
+That will already make you faster.

 Building up your mileage will help increase your stamina.
 Once you have got more stamina, you will be able to use that faster race pace for longer.

 This principle is called base building and it is an important part of long distance running.
-Check out the base running drills page.
+Check out the link I just gave you for more information.

-Of course, you can't just start doing 5-6 miles in all your MWF runs.
-The idea is to build up slowly over time.
+Of course, you can't just start doing 5-6 miles in all your Mon / Wed / Fri runs.
+Eventually you would be able to.
+But the idea is to build up slowly over time.
 So, make one of those next runs maybe a 3.75 mi run.
 Or 4 miles.

 Then next week make it 4.5 miles, etc., etc. Before you realize it you will be running a lot more miles.
 Learn more about this on the increasing mileage safely page.